darshanrd/apache-beam-python/README.md

 gcloud auth application-default login
 ```

-Ensure you provide right roles and premissions to GCS bucket wher you would liek to write the output
+Ensure you provide right roles and premissions to GCS bucket where you would like to write the output files.
+GCS Admin role can be granted for the sake of testing purpose

 ## Setup Python Environment